 There are a number of benefits available to surviving spouses, children, and parents of deceased veterans.
+These include Dependent and Indemnity Compensation (DIC), Survivors Pension benefit, Burial benefits and CHAMPVA.

 Dependency and Indemnity Compensation (DIC):